mattermost/docs/source/configure/configuration-settings.rst

 .. tip::

-  If you're seeing the error ``socket file "/var/tmp/mattermost_local.socket" doesn't exists, please check the server configuration for local mode``, this error can be resolved by setting this configuration setting to ``true``.
+  When trying to use local mode with mmctl, an error like ``socket file "/var/tmp/mattermost_local.socket" doesn't exists, please check the server configuration for local mode``, can be resolved by setting this configuration setting to ``true``.

 Enable Local Mode Socket Location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^